NDWX/Pug.Tensible/README.md

 Settings of an entity type (parent) may be inherited by another entity type (child) when the child entity type declares a purpose of the same name as that in the parent entity type and specifying the parent entity type name as the *parent*.
 In short, settings are not inherited at entity type level like class/type members inheritance as in most programming languages, but rather at *purpose* level.

-When a child entity type *purpose* inherits settings from a parent entity type, it inherits the setting definition.
+When a child entity type *purpose* inherits settings from a parent entity type, it inherits setting definitions from within the same purpose.
 An instance of the child entity type may also inherit setting value from relevant instance of the parent entity type.

 Consider the code below which builds on entity settings registration example above:
 ```c#